Wilma with Cat

 Wilma with Cat (Wilma met kat) is a portrait of Wilma Willink, painted by her husband Carel Willink in 1940.
-Wilma is depicted in half-length portrait with a cat in her arms and a colonnade in the background.
+Wilma is depicted in a half-length portrait with a cat in her arms and a colonnade in the background.
 The cat, whose name was Negus, was euthanised shortly after the painting was made.

 Associated with magical realism, Wilma with Cat has been praised for its technical accomplishment.
 Museum Arnhem purchased it in 1960.
-Since 2021, there is a large reproduction of the painting on a house façade in Arnhem.
+Since 2021, there has been a large reproduction of the painting on a house façade in Arnhem.

 Background

 Wilma Willink (1905–1960), born Jeuken, was the second wife of the Dutch painter Carel Willink (1900–1983).
 The two met in 1930 and married in 1933.
-Her husband was very fond of her and painted her several times.
+Carel was very fond of her and painted her several times.

 At the outbreak of World War II, the Willinks owned two cats, Negus—who was named after an honorary title of Haile Selassie—and Petertje.
 When food became expensive during the war, they could only afford to keep one cat.
 Because of Negus' large size and out of respect for the writer Menno ter Braak, who was Petertje's former owner and who committed suicide during the German invasion of the Netherlands, they chose to euthanise Negus.

 Subject and composition

 Wilma with Cat (Wilma met kat) was made in 1940.
 It is painted in oil on canvas and has the dimensions 108 × 84.3 cm.
 Wilma is shown in half-length portrait and looks toward the viewer.
 She wears a checkered jacket and holds a cat with black and white fur.
 She leans lightly against the plinth of a statue.
 In the background is a dark marble floor and a lighter colonnade.

-The cat is the Willink couple's cat Negus.
+The cat is the Willinks' cat Negus.
 Wilma was very fond of Negus who is seen with her in many photographs.
-Wilma with Cat was completed shortly before his death.
+Wilma with Cat was completed shortly before Negus's death.